Kick off the new tax year with 50% off our Ltd company accountancy packages!

 If your business also trades in Europe, you can currently apply for a Community Trade Mark which protects your intellectual property in all EU countries.

-At the time of writing, Britain is still in the transition period of leaving the European Union, and it’s not yet clear how laws such as these will be affected by Brexit.
+At the time of writing, Britain is still in the transition period after leaving the European Union, and it’s not yet clear how laws such as these will be affected by Brexit.

 We’ve got a hundred’s of helpful articles in our Knowledge section, take a look around to see how else we can help you – or why not sign up for our free self-employed community – Crunch Chorus which gives you access to our jargon-free business guides as well as great offers to simplify self-employment such as our Ultimate Business Tips Guide for the self-employed.